thunderclient/thunder-client-support/README.md

 - **Lightweight** and Easy to use Rest API Client.
 - Supports **Collections and Environment variables**.
 - **Scriptless Testing:** Test API response easily with GUI-based interface.
+- **Local Storage:** All request data is saved locally on the user's device.
+- **Git Sync:** Save request data in your Git repository for team collaboration.
 - **Themes:** The extension supports VS Code themes.
-- **Offline & Local Storage:** Works offline and saves all the requests data locally on your device.
-- **Git Sync:** Save requests data in your Git Repository.

 <a name="team"></a>